-We accept applications from nonprofits and government entities for projects that fit within the geographic and strategic boundaries of our Program Areas.
+We accept applications from nonprofits and government entities for projects that fit within the geographic and strategic boundaries of our Grants Areas.
 We do not provide direct support to individuals, including individual scholarships.

 The grant application process starts by registering a profile in our online portal.
 Once your organization is registered, follow the steps in the online portal to submit a preliminary application.
 If you have any questions about this process, don’t hesitate to reach out to our Grants Manager, Kristen Lie.

 The grant application process starts with a Preliminary Application.

 The Bader Philanthropies Board of Directors meets every six months.
 Submit your preliminary application by May 31st, 2024 for your proposal to be considered at our upcoming Board Meeting.
 We suggest you apply as early as possible to improve your chances of being accepted.
 A final decision by our Board of Directors takes an average of 3-6 months from initial preliminary submission.

 Each of our Grants Areas has specific geographic and strategic boundaries, which you can read about here.
 If you aren’t sure in which area your project fits, or feel your project fits within multiple Grants Areas, don’t hesitate to contact us with questions.
 And don’t worry—your application will not be rejected just because you apply to a particular Grant Area.
 If our Grant committee decides that your project fits better in a different area, your request will be reassigned as needed.

 The size of our grant awards varies by Grant Area.
 Please reach out to our staff if you would like to discuss the appropriate amount to request.

 If you are a new applicant, please call our main line or send an inquiry through our online contact form, which will be routed to the proper person.